INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Methodology

-where $x_t$ is the input (output embeddings $x_i{'}$ of a GNN model serve as an input to the LSTM model at timestamp $t$), $h_{t-1}$ is the hidden state of the layer at time $t-1$, $\sigma$ is the sigmoid function, \textit{tanh} is the hyperbolic tangent function, $\odot$ is the Hadamard product.

-The LSTM's operations enable it to either remember or forget information, and to update its "memory" by updating the cell state.
-The forget gate uses the sigmoid function to decide which information to retain and which to discard, while the input and cell gates use the input and previous hidden state to update the cell state by applying sigmoid and hyperbolic tangent functions.
-The cell state can then be updated with the outputs of the input, cell, and forget gates (refer to Equation \ref{eq:gates}).
-Finally, the output gate, together with the cell state, is used to update the hidden state.
+While the aforementioned GNNs proved effective, they are static and cannot capture changes that occur over time.
+To address this, we incorporate RNNs into the decoder component of our framework, specifically the Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRUs) models \citep{hochreiter1997long,cho2014learning}.
+The LSTM model aims to learn long-term dependencies with an LSTM cell consisting of several gates, including the input gate $i_t$, the forget gate $f_t$, the cell gate $g_t$, and the output gate $o_t$ \citep{hochreiter1997long}.
+The forget gate is used to decide which information to keep and which to discard, while the input and cell gates use the input and previous hidden state to update the cell state.
+The cell state $c_t$ can then be updated with the outputs of the input, cell, and forget gates as follows: where $\mathbf{x}^{\prime t}$ is the output embeddings of a GNN model at time $t$, $h_{t-1}$ is the hidden state at time $t-1$, $n_t$ is the new gate used to update a hidden state using a reset gate, $W$ are learnable weights, $b$ are bias variables, $\sigma$ is the sigmoid function, $\tanh$ is the hyperbolic tangent function, $\odot$ is the Hadamard product.

+Finally, the output gate, together with the cell state, is used to update the hidden state received from the previous timestamp $t-1$, as can be seen from \eqref{eq:LSTM}.
+These gates allow the cell state, which can be thought of as the long-term memory of the network, to be modified at each timestamp $t$.
+By leveraging these operations, the LSTM can effectively capture and learn from long-term patterns.

-The GRU model, which is a simpler version of the LSTM, consists of two primary gates: the reset gate $r_t$ and the update gate $z_t$ (see Equation \ref{GRU}) \citep{cho2014learning}.
+The GRU model, which is a simpler version of the LSTM, consists of two primary gates: the reset gate $r_t$ and the update gate $z_t$.
+The update gate operates similarly to the input gate in LSTM models, and the reset gate functions in a manner comparable to the forget gate.
 Unlike the LSTM, the GRU does not have a cell state and stores long-term memory directly in the hidden states.
-As with the LSTM model, the GRU model takes the output embeddings $x_i{'}$ of a GNN model as input.

-where $x_t$ is the input at $t$, $h_{t-1}$ is the hidden state of the layer at $t-1$, $n_t$ is the new gate used to update a hidden state using a reset gate, $\sigma$ is the sigmoid function, $tanh$ is the hyperbolic tangent function, and $\odot$ is the Hadamard product.
+Each hidden state is updated with the previous hidden state values and the new gate value obtained from the reset gate output as follows: where $\mathbf{x}^{\prime t}$ is the output embeddings of a GNN model at time $t$, $h_{t-1}$ is the hidden state at time $t-1$, $n_t$ is the new gate used to update a hidden state using a reset gate, $W$ are learnable weights, $b$ are bias variables, $\sigma$ is the sigmoid function, $\tanh$ is the hyperbolic tangent function, $\odot$ is the Hadamard product.

-Equation \ref{GRU} contains the calculations of the reset gate, update gate, and new gate, which are integral to updating the hidden state.
-The update gate operates similarly to the input gate in LSTM models, and the reset gate functions in a manner comparable to the forget gate.
-Each hidden state is updated with the previous hidden state values and the new gate value obtained from the reset gate output.
-This process enables the model to integrate information from both past and present states, ultimately facilitating accurate predictions.